an-do/MeFAST/Cancermodel/MeFAST/README.md

 4. *Convergence test*.
 We use the two-sample Komogorov-Smirnov (K-S) test to check for the covergence of sensitivity indices distributions.
 Specifically, for each NR, we calculate the K-S distance between sampling sensitivity indices distributions of sizes NR and (NR − 1).
 A distribution is converged if the K-S statistics between the two consecutive distributions is significantly less than 0.05.

 6. *Dummy parameters*.
 A parameter that does not appear in the model and does not affect the model in anyway is called a "dummy parameter", which should be assigned with zero sensitivity indices.
-However, DeFAST still assigns it with a small and non-zero values.
+However, MeFAST still assigns it with a small and non-zero values.
 We utilize the usage of the hypothesis test to determine the significance of parameters.
 Specifically, we compare the sensitivity indices distribution mean of each model parameter Xi with that of the dummy parameter.
 If the average sensitivity indices of Xi are significantly less than that of the dummy then it is considered to be insignificant, otherwise it is significant.

 5. *Statistical analysis*.
 We implement 4 statistical tests to determine the significance of parameters including:
     * Two sample student t-test